 Indeed, rate cuts have been constructive for not only Indian equities but also the Chinese market.
 As you can see below, easing cycles have historically coincided with strong market rallies in the MSCI China Index, a proxy for China H-shares, or stocks of Chinese companies listed on foreign exchanges.
-H-shares are one of the principal ways our China Region Fund (USCOX) has participated in the current bull market.

 After three cuts in the most recent easing cycle, Chinese rates now stand at their lowest point ever, helping the index move higher in its quest to regain its November 2007 highs.

 H-Shares Half as Cheap as Chinese Domestic Equities

 Judging from the rally in H-shares, some investors might be concerned that the market is too expensive right now.
 On the contrary, H-shares, expressed below by the Hang Seng Index, are trading at a much cheaper multiple of 8.9 times estimated earnings to A-shares’ 17.4, a discount of 48 percent.

 You can also see that both H-shares and A-shares have traded at much higher multiples in the past, evidence that the rally is not yet overdone.